aparkhi83/Elderly-Care-Monitoring-System-S1-10/README.md

 health monitoring, fall detection, and medication reminders, along with a fall recovery timer to track recovery times after falls.
 This enhances safety, ensures timely assistance, and improves the quality of life for elderly individuals living independently.<br> <br>
-Here are the features of the Elderly Care Monitoring System Real-Time Health Monitoring: Continuously tracks vital parameters such as heart rate and body temperature, providing immediate alerts for abnormalities.
+Here are the features of the Elderly Care Monitoring System:<br>
+~ Real-Time Health Monitoring: Continuously tracks vital parameters such as heart rate and body temperature, providing immediate alerts for abnormalities.<br>
-Error-free Fall Detection Mechanism: Quickly identifies falls and notifies caregivers at the same time avoiding any false alarms using a robust recovery timer system and debouncing system, ensuring prompt assistance in emergencies.
+~ Error-free Fall Detection Mechanism: Quickly identifies falls and notifies caregivers at the same time avoiding any false alarms using a robust recovery timer system and debouncing system, ensuring prompt assistance in emergencies.<br>
-Medicine Reminder System: Alerts seniors when to take their medications, prevent- ing missed doses and promoting adherence to medication schedules.
+~ Medicine Reminder System: Alerts seniors when to take their medications, prevent- ing missed doses and promoting adherence to medication schedules.
 </details>